siran/writing/books/A Maxwell Universe/A Maxwell Universe - Part I/A Maxwell Universe - 101 From Darkness, Light.md

 into stable patterns, mathematics simply does not apply.

-Mathematics succeeds because we select what it can describe —and which patterns we attend to— not because nature is made of numbers, structures, or -the lastest rebranding- “information.”
+Mathematics succeeds because we select what it can describe —and which patterns we attend to— not because nature is made of numbers, structures, or -the latest rebranding- “information.”

 The same is true of logic.
 Logic is not a law imposed on reality; it is an